front-end-intermediate/DOM-Scripting/readme.md

 })();
 ```

-'use strict': with strict mode you can not use undeclared variables.
+'use strict': with strict mode you cannot use undeclared variables.

+e.g.:

 ```js
 const stories = data.results.slice(0, limit);